evanoshea21/evanoshea21/README.md

 - I’m currently learning **NextJs** React Framework for Front-End Server-Side-Rendering to improve SEO and load times.

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything related to MySql Server Deployment or uploading images from an Expo/React-Native app to an S3 cloud storage bucket (I've done the struggling *for* in these two areas lol)

 - ⚡ Fun fact: My first ever programming Experience was at a Game-Development summer camp at Stanford when I was 13 years old